w3c/wot-cg/Tutorials/whatiswot/Project_Details/video_workflow.md

   4. License Code for Background Music
   5. Thumbnail
 7. Final review happens
-8. A batch of videos is uploaded to YouTube
+8. Video is uploaded to YouTube.
+Sometimes we do the upload of multiple videos in one batch